 Many people get Atkins confused with Keto.
-While both reduce carbs, the Atkins diet allows unlimited meat while the Keto diet is mostly focused on fats with only moderate amounts of meat.
+While both reduce carbs, the Atkins diet allows unlimited meat while the Keto diet is mostly focused on fats with only moderate amounts of meat and protein.

 While dairy is allowed on Keto, many people (including myself) choose to follow a keto diet with little to no dairy since conventional dairy can be very inflammatory and many people are sensitive to it.

 Plus, many people who are sensitive to dairy do fine with grass-fed dairy - especially grass-fed butter.

 I like grass-fed butter because it has many health benefits, such as vitamin K-2 (which is good for your arteries!), many anti-inflammatory properties, and healthy fats that are not present (or at least WAY lower) in conventional butter.

 It also tastes about 1000 times better!